 The Lagganlia training camp is based at the Lagganlia OEC near Aviemore.
 It is aimed at M/W14’s and takes place around the last week in July.
 There are usually about 24 places for athletes on the camp.

-The camp will run from Saturday 18th July – Saturday 25th July 2020
+The camp was planned to run from Saturday 18th July – Saturday 25th July 2020.

 Generic information about Lagganlia